Electric Resistance: Definition, Formula, and Key Examples

 Electrical resistance is essential in a circuit because

-2. What happens to Electric Resistance when you Increase Wire Length
+What Happens to Electric Resistance When you Increase Wire Length

 When the length of the wire is increased, the electric resistance also increases.
 The reason is that the formula for resistance is: \([ R = \rho \frac{L}{A} ]\)